A: Having children is not a barrier to becoming either a volunteer or career firefighter.

 Station Officer Angela Munro has provided some guidance for women starting to improve their fitness – you will find it on the ‘training tips’ page.

-A: The New Zealand Fire Service and the National Rural Fire Authority websites have applications forms for applying to be a volunteer in urban fire brigades or rural fire units.
-For urban fire brigades there is a brigade location finder you can use to check for stations in your area.
+A: The Fire and Emergency New Zealand website has more information about applying to be a volunteer in urban fire brigades or rural fire units.
+There is also a brigade location finder you can use to check for stations in your area.

 You will need to undergo a security and a medical check as part of the process for both urban and rural.